For those of you who have asked, are asking, or will some day want to ask -- what am I doing here, anyway? -- here’s an approximate idea.

 For anyone unfamiliar with the area, let me explain that the Lodge is 80 kilometers (50 miles) downriver from Iquitos.
 That’s one and a half hours in the speedy aluminum boats that Explorama now uses, although when I first came here, we traveled in more picturesque but slower thatch-roofed boats that made the downriver trip in two and a half hours, but took four hours to return upstream.
 That’s still better than what is available to the local people, which are “river taxis,” boats which chug along slowly (at least as long as they don’t break down or run out of gas, both fairly common occurrences) and stop for anyone who wants to get on or off, and take from six to eight hours to reach Iquitos.

 Seeing as the competition was minimal, my practice grew.
 By the time I was back in Wisconsin for a visit in late 1991, I was seeing about 100 patients a month, almost all of them poor, acutely ill, and with no other available source of medical care.
 On that visit home, I was interviewed by Jean Feraca on her Wisconsin Public Radio program.
 Following the broadcast, a man called the radio station and identified himself as Jon Helstrom, an architect and a member of Rotary Club, from Duluth, Minnesota.
 He was intrigued by what I was doing.
 Now that I know him better, I realize that he was itching to organize a project, and I had the incredibly good fortune of becoming the lucky beneficiary.
-After Jon made a preliminary visit here, he convinced his Rotary District to send a crew down to Peru to build a 30 by 60 foot clinic, complete with well and solar panels, on the bank of the river, about 15 minutes’ walk from the Lodge.
-While they were at it, they also built me a two-room thatched-roof house on the Lodge grounds so that I finally had my own place to stay.
+After Jon made a preliminary visit here, he convinced his Rotary District to send a crew down to Peru to build a 30 by a 60-foot clinic, complete with well and solar panels, on the bank of the river, about 15 minutes walk from the Lodge.
+While they were at it, they also built me a two-room thatch-roof house on the Lodge grounds so that I finally had my place to stay.

-The new clinic, which opened in March 2009, has the exam rooms, lab, office space, pharmacy, dental room, and overnight patient room of the original clinic; but it also boasts a comfortable living space for the doctor and nurses from Iquitos, a kitchen, and better quarters for the local clinic staff who often spend their nights there, as well as far more storage space than in the original clinic, and a much improved and expanded office (to accommodate the large number of patient files that have accumulated over all these years, and the documentation to go with them).
+The new clinic, which opened in March 2009, has the exam rooms, lab, office space, pharmacy, dental room, and patient overnight room of the original clinic; but it also boasts a comfortable living space for the doctor and nurses from Iquitos, a kitchen, and better quarters for the local clinic staff who often spend their nights there, as well as far more storage space than in the original clinic, and a much improved and expanded office (to accommodate the large number of patient files that have accumulated over all these years, and the documentation to go with them).

 |Photo Credit: Bob Pelham

 Our current two are brothers who grew up far out on the Napo River; both are incredibly bright, unflaggingly enthusiastic, and a great help in the clinic.
 Then, there are three watchmen-handymen-gardeners, who keep the clinic from falling apart in the humid tropical climate and call me when an emergency comes in at night.
-In addition, we have had a few graduates of the nursing school in Indiana (the one between here and Iquitos, not the one between Ohio and Illinois) doing the practical work required in their programs and occasional volunteer physicians from abroad.
+Also, we have had a few graduates of the nursing school in Indiana (the one between here and Iquitos, not the one between Ohio and Illinois) doing the practical work required in their programs and occasional volunteer physicians from abroad.
 And now that I am spending more time in the U.S., we have a rotating cast of Peruvian physicians.
 No one trained in the city wants to stay long in the rainforest, but we do try to keep a physician on hand, especially when I am not personally here.

 Photo Credit: Dan Fruechte